New England Revolution: The early years (1996–2001)

 The inaugural Revolution team featured several U.S. Men's national team regulars returning from abroad to be part of the new league.
 Despite the presence of Alexi Lalas, Mike Burns, and Joe-Max Moore, however, the team was one of only two that failed to make the playoffs of the then 10 team league.
-The following season, the squad made the playoffs, but failed to advance past the first round.
+Stapleton clashed with several Revolution players, with Lalas and defender Iain Fraser requesting trades.
+Stapleton would resign at the conclusion of the season, on September 26, with a record of 15 wins and 17 losses.

+In November, Thomas Rongen, who had led Tampa Bay to the Supporter's Shield the prior season, was appointed as Stapleton's replacement.
+In 1997 the Revolution qualified the playoffs for the first time in team history, buoyed by the stand-out play of pre-season acquisition Walter Zenga and All-stars Alexi Lalas and Ted Chronopoulos.
+However the Revolution failed to advance past the first round, losing in the Conference Semifinals home and away to D.C.
+United.
 For the next five years, this playoff result would be the Revs' best (which they matched in the 2000 season), as a revolving door of players and head coaches failed to make much of an impact on the fledgling league.